 Regular Boiler Types

-Sometimes known as heating only or conventional this boiler type is the most traditional.
+Sometimes known as ‘heat only boilers’ or ‘conventional’ this boiler type is the most traditional.

-Storage tanks are used to feed this type of boiler and to deliver hot water for household use.
+Storage tanks are used to feed this boiler type and to deliver hot water for household use.